Policy

 Workers in non-permanent employment include:

-The WSIB’s determination to consider a worker to be in permanent or non-permanent employment is generally based on the earnings information provided by the employer, see 15-01-02, Employers' Initial Accident-Reporting Obligations.
+The WSIB’s determination to consider a worker to be in permanent or non-permanent employment is generally based on the earnings information provided by the employer, refer to 15-01-02, Employers' Initial Accident-Reporting Obligations.

 In some industries, such as construction, employers may hire workers for either permanent or non-permanent employment.
-(For a definition of permanent employment, see 18-02-03, Determining Long-term Average Earnings: Workers in Permanent Employment.)
+For a definition of permanent employment, refer to 18-02-03, Determining Long-term Average Earnings: Workers in Permanent Employment.
 Therefore, the type of industry may not always be indicative of the employment relationship.

 A break in the employment pattern shortens the recalculation period for long-term average earnings.

-Non-earning periods that are part of the employment pattern (e.g., layoffs, contract terminations) are factored into the recalculation (see "Non-earning periods included in recalculation" in this document).
-Non-earning periods that are not part of the employment pattern (e.g., maternity/parental leave) are factored out (see "Non-earning periods excluded from recalculation" in this document).
+Non-earning periods that are part of the employment pattern (e.g., layoffs, contract terminations) are factored into the recalculation (refer to "Non-earning periods included in recalculation" in this document).
+Non-earning periods that are not part of the employment pattern are factored out of the calculation.
+Examples of these periods are pregnancy leaves (also may be referred to as maternity leaves) and parental leaves (refer to "Non-earning periods excluded from recalculation" in this document).

 When to conduct a recalculation